jhook777/5hell-for-Grey-Hack-the-Game/README.md

 Build to /root/src/dtools.5pk

-Copy battleship.5pk.src and blackjack.5pk.src and drugwars.5pk.src to code editor and build to /root/src/blackjack.5pk and /root/src/battleship.5pk and /root/src/drugwars.5pk
+Copy battleship.5pk.src and blackjack.5pk.src and drugwars.5pk.src to code editor and build to /root/src/blackjack.5pk and<br>
+/root/src/battleship.5pk and <br>
+/root/src/drugwars.5pk

 be sure to mark as importable

-copy 5phinx.5pk.src to code editor and build to /root/src/5phinx.5pk remember to mark it as importable
+copy 5phinx.5pk.src to code editor and build to /root/src/5phinx.5pk<br>
+remember to mark it as importable<br>

 /root/src should now have the following built, importable files:

+drugwars.5pk

+battleship.5pk

+blackjack.5pk

 dtools.5pk

 kore.5pk
-battleship.5pk
-blackjack.5pk

 5phinx.5pk

 Now, copy 5hell.5pk.src to code editor, mark as importable and build to /root/src/5hell.5pk